Cascade, Silkscreen on leather and mirror, 2019_ Detail

 I chose Baroque era because I thought the situation of the period is analogous to the current world.
 The concept of nation has been changed due to globalization, and the rapid development of science has been requiring a new way of perception and human behavior.
 Climate change and environmental pollution are threatening human existence.

-The work Baroque Study consists of leather and mirrors.
+The work Baroque Studies consists of silkscreen printed leathers and mirrors.
 Mirror in the center refers to the concept of Baroque play.
 If the theater is a reflection of the world, will the mirror in the theater amplify the illusion of the play, or will it reflect the audience facing the stage?
 The mirror serves as a medium to invite viewers to contemplate and approach to another truth beyond the two realities: the reality of the stage and the spectator.
 Repeated patterns printed on leather conjure up another baroque idea, a fractal structure in which parts reflect the whole.

 A Midsummer Night’s Dream, Silkscreen on leather and mirror, 2019